 Nearly all large enterprises use the cloud to host servers, services, or data.
 Cloud hosted storage, like Amazon's S3, provides operational advantages over traditional computing that allow resources to be automatically distributed across robust and geographically varied servers.
-However, the cloud is part of the internet, and without proper care, the line separating the two disappears completely— a major problem when it comes to sensitive information.
+However, the cloud is part of the internet, and without proper care, the line separating the two disappears completely in cloud leaks— a major problem when it comes to sensitive information.

 Despite being private by default, Amazon’s Simple Storage Service (S3) storage buckets are notorious for being left unlocked to the public, even by some of the world’s largest companies.
 This can result in a massive data breach, if the bucket was holding a corporate database, customer list, or other large collection of sensitive information.
 And it has.
 UpGuard security researcher Chris Vickery has found a slew of massive exposures among publicly accessible Amazon S3 buckets.
 Although the misconfiguration itself, a simple permission, is quite small, its implications can be disastrous.